Swader/associator/README.md

 - add progress bar on entropy generation
 - add nice error / success popups on server submission
 - make prettier with some styling and layouts
-- add input for API and API key so that users can plug in a third party server to register and persist this association
+- ✅ ~~add input for API and API key so that users can plug in a third party server to register and persist this association~~
-  - the POST request should include original message, pubkeys of both addresses, and both signed messages.
-Server should run a Verify on both before persisting
+  - ✅ ~~the POST request should include original message, pubkeys of both addresses, and both signed messages.
+Server should run a Verify on both before persisting~~
 - deploy on decentralized storage

 ## Contributing